 D-Day today & What a day!
 Landed on Cherbourg peninsular H+60 (minutes).
 Lucky for us no enemy aircraft, the sea was enough, tore bottom off L.C.P. on ramp & no mines.

 7th June (Battle of Messines began 1917)

-Fr=irst Battle at Cruelly.
+First Battle at Cruelly.
 Heading towards St Leger our final objective, going goo.
 Lost 3 M10’s also we were shelled by Navy, hope never have same experience again.
-8″ shells dropping 25 years from us, awful experience.
+8″ shells dropping 25 yards from us, awful experience.
 Lucky(?) pinned down by our own guns, after that straffed by typhoon.